 Dental Implant Failure & Salvage – Lincoln, NE

-How to Spot and Stop Implant Failure
+How to Spot and Stop Dental Implant Failure

 Compared to other tooth replacement solutions, dental implants have a high success rate.
-In fact, 95 percent of dental implants placed are still successful years afterward.
+In fact, 95 percent of dental implants placed are still successful five years or more afterward.
 This means that choosing to get implants is a pretty safe bet and that you should feel confident about the outcome of implant treatment.
 However, the remaining 5 percent may experience failure.
 At Pioneer Greens Dentistry, we want you to know all the facts, how to recognize failure, and know that our team is on your side to correct the issue.
 If you think your implants are failing, contact us as soon as possible and schedule an appointment!

 Why Do Dental Implants Fail?

 In those rare situations when an implant fails, it usually is the result of an infection called peri-implantitis.
-Like gum disease, peri-implantitis weakens the supporting tissue that hold onto an implant.
+Like gum disease, peri-implantitis weakens the supporting tissue that holds onto an implant.
 Over time, it degrades the jawbone and gum tissue, making implants feel loose.
 This infection is most often caused by poor oral hygiene, but other factors sometimes play a part as well.

 If the jawbone does not grow around the implant properly right after placement, this is called failed osseointegration, which can occur because of a pre-existing condition like osteoarthritis or uncontrolled diabetes.
-However, we try to screen you for these kinds of problems beforehand so you are set up for success.
+However, we try to screen you for these kinds of problems beforehand, so you are set up for success.
 Physical trauma and other conditions like cancer may also interfere with your implants.

 Symptoms of Failed Dental Implants